msteele11101/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+For each is used for adding fucntions to an exisiting array and map is the same but will create a new array and leaves old one untouched.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? functions can be used global scope and methods are used only to attach to objects.
 3. What is closure?

+The scope within a function that seperates it from the global scope.
+Any variables declared inside a function only exist within that function.

 4. Describe the four rules of the 'this' keyword.
+Global Binding - this  will refer to the window object.
+Implicit Binding - object that invokes the function is referred to as this.
+New Binding - this refers to the copy built with the constructor function Explicit Binding - When using call or apply, this will refer to the object that inheritance is being received from.

 5. Why do we need super() in an extended class?
+It will call the properties and functions of the class being extended.

 ## Project Set up